nkdAgility/NKDAgility.com/site/content/resources/blog/2009/2009-01-27-reformat-your-css-on-the-fly/index.md

 ---
 title: Reformat your CSS on the fly
-description: "Learn how to dynamically reformat your CSS for different environments using .NET.
-Simplify your web development process and enhance your workflow today!"
+description: Learn how to dynamically reformat your CSS for different environments using .NET.
+Simplify your web development process and enhance your workflow today!
 date: 2009-01-27
 creator: Martin Hinshelwood
 id: "142"